 Carpets provide warmth, humidity, dark, and food.
 It’s everything a dust mite could ask for in an ideal environment.
 Hard flooring is just the opposite.
 Dust mites despise hard flooring.
-There’s no literally no place for them to hide.
+There’s no literally any place for them to hide.

-Most hard flooring doesn’t off gas
+Most hard flooring doesn’t off-gas

 Most hard flooring is made with natural materials.
 Ceramic and porcelain come from clay.
 Marble, slate, and granite come from stone.
 Wood and bamboo come from plants.
 Compare this bamboo plant with the polyester plant.